-Now that you have a budget in mind for the wedding, head over to the bank together and open up a joint account.
+Now that you have a price point in mind for the wedding, head over to the bank together and open up a joint account.
 Set aside money from each paycheck and add it to the new account.
 Setting aside a little bit of money every week will make paying off your vendors easier at the end.

 The most important decision you may make during your wedding planning process is booking your wedding venue.
 Once your venue is booked, you officially have a date for your wedding, and you can start booking the rest of your wedding vendors.

 You have your wedding photographer booked, now it’s time to start thinking about having your engagement photos taken.
-I always suggest to my Brides trying to have their photos taken in a different season then they’re wedding will be in.
+I always suggest to my couples trying to have their photos taken in a different season then they’re wedding will be in.
 This gives their photos variety.
 You’ll want to have your engagement session on the calendar right away.
 Many photographers book up quickly during the week for sessions.
-Once you have decided on a date for your engagement session, begin searching makeup artists.
+Once you have decided on a date for your engagement session, begin searching for makeup artists.
 This is the perfect time to do a trial run of your makeup so you can see how well your makeup photographs!

-It’s time to ask your closest friends and family to be apart of your wedding day.
-Do you plan on doing something Pinterest worthy when asking them to stand by your side, or something a little more casual?
+It’s time to ask your closest friends and family to be a part of your wedding day.
+Do you plan on doing something Pinterest-worthy when asking them to stand by your side, or something a little more casual?
 Once your Bridesmaids have said yes to your own proposal, pick a date that works for everyone to try on bridesmaid dresses.
 Depending on the dress, it could take a couple months for the dresses to come in.
 If the dresses need alterations, plan for a couple more weeks after that.
 The last thing you want is to be stressed because bridesmaid dresses are taking longer than anticipated to get in.

-Once all the big tasks are taken care, you’re down to the nitty-gritty of wedding planning.
+Once all the big tasks are taken care of, you’re down to the nitty-gritty of wedding planning.
 Create a checklist of tasks that need to be taken care such as picking out invitations, having them printed, and sending them off.
 If you’re a DIY bride, want decorations are you going to do yourself, and when do you plan on having them completed?

 Here’s one of the most important wedding planning tasks for you to complete.
 Just have fun!
 This is such an exciting season for you and your fiance!
 Don’t let the tasks of wedding planning stress you out.
-Find the joy in wedding planning.
+Find joy in wedding planning.
 This season doesn’t last long, you’ll want to remember it as an enjoyable one!